jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   assert True is False

 I think of an `assert statement`_ as a command to the computer saying "DO NOT CONTINUE, UNLESS THIS STATEMENT IS TRUE".
 The statement above can be thought of as "DO NOT CONTINUE, UNLESS :ref:`True<test_what_is_true>` is :ref:`False<test_what_is_false>`".
 I expect this line to fail because :ref:`True<test_what_is_true>` is not :ref:`False<test_what_is_false>`.
 If it does not fail, then Python_ and I have a problem

-I can use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before it continues.
-I can also use them to test how the program_ behaves, for example when it is given inputs.

-Assertions_ can help catch things that break passing tests when I add new lines of code.
-They also help me answer 2 questions

-* what is the same?
-* what is different?

-The difference between my expectations (tests and ideas) and reality (what happens when the program_ runs), tells me what to change to make them match.
-The closer my program_ is to reality, the better.

 ----